HIV Prevention

 How well does PrEP work?

-Currently, Apretude shots are not recommended for people who inject drugs.
-Descovy is not for use in people assigned female at birth who are at risk of getting HIV from vaginal sex, because its effectiveness has not been studied.
+Currently, Apretude shots are recommended for people who are at risk of getting HIV from sex.
+Because its effectiveness has not been evaluated for receptive vaginal sex, Descovy is not recommended for women who are at risk of getting HIV.

-Adding other prevention methods, such as condom use, along with PrEP can further reduce your risk of getting HIV.
+Adding other prevention methods, such as condom use, along with PrEP, can further reduce your risk of getting HIV.

 Does PrEP cause side effects?